davletovb/davletovb/README.md

 My Interests :heart_eyes:<br>

 -   Python
--   Machine learning
+-   Machine Learning models and algorithms
--   NLP
+-   Natural Language Processing (NLP)
--   Data Science
+-   Data analysis, visualization, and storytelling
--   Data Analysis
+-   I'm a lifelong learner who loves absorbing interdisciplinary knowledge across fields.

 ## Languages and software that I know and/or use: